Ridiculously Fun Nerf Gun Game Ideas for Any Situation

 In this article, I’ll briefly cover 21 simple Nerf gun game ideas anyone can play.
 I’ll also suggest some Nerf blasters that would go great with each game.
-But before we get neck-deep into the list, here is a quick primer on Nerf Wars.
+But before we get neck-deep into the list, you’ve got to check out some Nerf videos!
+And here is a quick primer on Nerf Wars.
 (Feel free to skip ahead if you just want the list.)

 What is a Nerf War anyway?

 A Nerf war consists of two or more players, typically in teams, armed with Nerf blasters of course, where the goal is to outwit, outplay, and out-shoot the other team in a game of points or resources.
 One of the wonderful things about a Nerf gun war game is that they can occur anywhere if there’s room.
 Common battle arenas include backyards, neighborhood cul-de-sacs, playgrounds, forests, gymnasiums, barns, and even corporate offices, living rooms and dens.

 Another great thing about Nerf wars are that the rules are fluid.
 As long as everyone agrees to abide by them, there are no “official” hard and fast rules.
 They are in place for clarity first, and balance second.
 Ultimately, it’s all about having fun!
 And making at least one person cry—kidding!
 KIDDING!
 That’s not cool.